dhabid/Garage-door-opener/README.md

     <img width="500" height="500" src="/Images/Logpage.png">
 </p>

-* Once that's done `go to the DuckDNS webpage and replace 8.8.8.8 by your public IP adress` (the one blurred above 31.48.x.x)
+* Once that's done `go to the DuckDNS webpage and replace 8.8.8.8 with your public IP address` (the one blurred above 31.48.x.x)
 * Go to your `Home Assistant Configuration.yaml and add this code`:
 ```
 # Loads default set of integrations.
 Do not remove.